zeiss-microscopy/OAD/Machine_Learning/README.md

 ### Use Nucleus Detector inside a Zone-of-Influence workflow

-Once an externally trained model is imported (or was trained in ZEN) it can be plugged into any ZEN image analyis pipeline using a feature called **Class Segmentation**.
-The general idea is to set up a measurement hierachy for the objects and the plugin trained models were needed, for example to robustly detect stained cell nuclei.
+Once an externally trained model is imported (or was trained in ZEN) it can be plugged into any ZEN image analysis pipeline using a feature called **Class Segmentation**.
+The general idea is to set up a measurement hierarchy for the objects and the plugin trained models were needed, for example to robustly detect stained cell nuclei.

-This approach also allows to mix machine-learning based segmentation with classical methods like "simple" thresholding approaches.
-As an example, the rocust nucleus detection using a pre-trained network is an ideal segmentation method to be used to segment the \*\*Primary Objects" inside a so-called "Zone-of-Influence" segmentation as shown below
+This approach also allows to mix machine-learning based segmentation with classical methods like "simple" threshold approaches.
+As an example, the robust nucleus detection using a pre-trained network is an ideal segmentation method to be used to segment the \*\*Primary Objects" inside a so-called "Zone-of-Influence" segmentation as shown below

 1. Plugin the imported model into the class **Primary Objects** to robustly detect the stained cell nuclei inside a specific channel
 2. Use this primary object to define a **Ring** around every detect cell nucleus